H3xad3cimalDev/JSClasser/README.md

 var NRectangle = Rectangle.new();

 console.log(NRectangle.instanceOf(Rectangle)) // true
-console.log(NRectangle.instanceOf(Triangle)) // false
-console.log(NRectangle.instanceOf(Shape)) // false, althought it does inherit from the 'Shape` class, the Instance isn't a 'Shape' class it's a 'Rectangle' class
+console.log(NRectangle.instanceOf(Shape)) // true, althought it does inherit from the 'Shape` class, the Instance isn't a 'Shape' class it's a 'Rectangle' class console.log(NRectangle.instanceOf(Triangle)) // false
 ```